tburette/take-off/README.md

 Run
 ---

-Loading take-off:

-    (require 'take-off)

-The following starts the web-server:
+To start:
+    M-x take-off-start

+You will be asked for a port.
+Emacs will be available at : `http://<local address>:<port>/`

+To stop:
+   M-x take-off-stop

+From elisp code:

     (take-off-start <port>)

-To stop the server:

     (take-off-stop)

-emacs will be available at : `http://<local address>:<port>/`

 Error
 -----